 Karen & Klaus Zoller

-WY TRAP FREEmont County is a grassroots organization that evolved out of support for Karen and Klaus Zoller, and a desire to see change to allow public recreation in areas without the worry of trapping incidents.
+WY TRAP FREEmont County is a grassroots organization that evolved out of support for Karen and Klaus Zoller, and a desire to see a change to allow public recreation in areas without the worry of trapping incidents.
 Conflict has the potential to become more prevalent with the increased traffic of outdoor recreation in certain areas of Wyoming.
 We do not have a desire to see trapping end, just equitable and reasonable expectation of safety in areas of public lands that see high usage by hikers, bikers, snowshoeing and skiing, hunting (bird, small game, houndsmen) and horseback recreation.

-Most people who use public lands for recreation with their dogs, will have control over their dogs.
+Most people who use public lands for recreation with their dogs will have control over their dogs.
 They are responsible dog owners, who put hours of training into their animals.
 People who include their pets in daily life view them as family members and are not allowing them to roam recklessly, harass livestock or wildlife, or cause trouble.
 The trapping advocates often suggest pets should always be on leash.
 While this is a great suggestion for inexperienced pet owners training their pets to have a better recall or to keep certain breeds safer, many dogs are already trained and this is not a reasonable solution for people who are on mountain bikes, ORVs, skis or snowshoes, horseback or engaging in hunting activities with dogs.

-We believe there is a way to reach compromise so the dog owners and trappers of Wyoming can share the public lands as intended, and enjoy Wonderful Wyoming peacefully and fear free!
+We believe there is a way to reach compromise so the dog owners and trappers of Wyoming can share the public lands as intended, and enjoy Wonderful Wyoming peacefully and fear-free!

 We work with these organizations.